htmlgen/htmlgen.github.io/README.md

 Over time I plan to add more features and make it a more fleshed out and complete visual HTML design tool but for right now it just focuses on the `<HEAD>` element and generates code for all of the possible things you might want to include there.

 # How do I use it?
+Visit <a href="http://htmlgen.github.io/" target="_blank">htmlgen.github.io</a>.
 On the left side of the screen you should see a menu with these options...

 `<HEAD>`<br>
 `<BODY>`<br>